TowoLabs/walletconnect-docs/docs/advanced/rpc-reference/xrpl-rpc.md

 ### Returns
 * `Object`
-    * `status` : `String` - Contains `success` if no errors were encountered, otherwise an error code.
-    * `tx_json` : `Object` - JSON specification of the complete transaction as signed, including any fields that were automatically filled in.
+    * `tx_json` : `Object` - JSON specification of the complete transaction as signed, including any fields that were auto-filled.

 ### Example
 The example below specifies a simple DEX order for selling 15,000 XRP in exchange for 7,072.8 USD.